About Us

 Popcorn ceiling

-• You should collect at least two samples from the same ceiling and more than one room if necessary.
-You can place more than one sample into one bag, otherwise you will be you will be charged per sample.
+• Collect at least two samples of the same ceiling and from more than one room if necessary.

-• Use a knife to scrape the popcorn ceiling and include a thin layer of the drywall mud compound underneath.
-It is best to take the sample in a corner where the ceiling meets wall or where you can see a tape seam.
+• If you are going to use the scraping method, it is best to take the sample in a corner where the ceiling meets the wall or where you can see a tape seam.

 • If there is more than one type of vermiculite present, they should all be collected separately.